arp242/arp242.net/_posts/2017-04-22-php-fopen-is-broken.markdown

 	  # Or maybe try a different filename?
     end

-All other languages that I know work the same, either by exceptions (most modern languages), or by a return value or special `errno` variable (C, Lua, Go, etc.).
+All other languages that I know work the same, either by exceptions, or by a return value or special `errno` variable.

 ### Exceptions